 WS 2 Previous attendance data shows that some PP children have a history of very poor attendance and other family issues that need supporting.
 Very poor attendance and other family issues that need supporting.
+Pupil Premium Children's attendance is in line with their peers.
 Children's attendance is improved from previous years and school life average.
-Pupil Premium Children's attendance is in line with their peers.
-All Pupil Premium children's attendance is monitored carefully, and meetings held when necessary with families via school and the EWO.
+All Pupil Premium children's attendance is monitored carefully and meetings held when necessary with families via school and the EWO.
 PP children's attendance improves by 0.5 + compared to previous year and is above their whole school average.